nymts/proiect-news-nm/README.md

 - Achieving data persistence, even after refreshing the web browser, thanks to the effective use of the useLocalStorage() hook.
 - Deploying the project on Netlify, skillfully utilizing Node.js and npm for hosting the application, making it accessible to a global audience.
 - Mastering the art of Markdown language, culminating in the creation of a meticulously structured README.md document that encapsulates the project's essence and technical details.

+## Handy Resources
+I found the following resources helpful during this project:
+- IT School mentorship and Web Development course.
+- Guardian API documentation.

+## Gratitude
+I would like to express my gratitude to:
+- IT School for providing valuable guidance and education.
+- Mentor: Rosian Mihai for mentorship and support throughout the course.